Fondo de planta borrosa de tratamiento de cáncer de mecc

 Older age

 Women aged 50 to 69 years who have screening mammograms have a lower chance of dying from breast cancer than women who do not have screening mammograms.
-Screening by mammography decreases breast cancer mortality by identifying cases for treatment at an earlier stage.
+Screening by mammography decreases breast cancer deaths by identifying cases for treatment at an earlier stage.

 A personal history of breast cancer or benign (noncancer) breast disease